AndrewPearcy/hpce-2018-cw6/readme.md

 this stage should be included in a script called `scripts/optimised_flow.sh`.

 Your analysis should:
-- contain at most 1 page worth of text;
 - include at least two graphs, tables, or figures which provide data or evidence to support the analysis;
 - explicitly refer to scripts or programs in your codebase which allowed